So, you got their email.

 You see it over and over again in your store’s data:

 Customers add products to the cart, only to abandon it before completing the purchase.

 The fact that for the last four years, shopping cart abandonment remained at a constant 68% serves as little consolation.
-After all, according to eMarketer, in 2015 customers bought goods worth $1.5 trillion online (estimated) and left nearly $5 trillion in abandoned shopping carts!
+After all in 2015 customers bought goods worth $1.5 trillion online (estimated) and left nearly $5 trillion in abandoned shopping carts!